atharva-p/guides/dataStructuesAlgorithms.md

 Even though this does feel like call by reference, it is not since we are not passing the memory address of the object.

 [They are no pointers in java](https://stackoverflow.com/questions/2629357/does-java-have-pointers).

+### Scope

+Methods - Variables inside a method can only be accessed from that method only

+Blocks and functions - Anything initilized outside the block can be used inside, but anything initialized inside the block cannot be used outside (same for loops)